-Nilesh Jagatia currently serves as Finance Director of AIM quoted Inspirit Energy Holdings plc (L.INSP), Octagonal Plc, and was Finance Director of a media quoted company for a period of 5 years until July 2012.
+Nilesh Jagatia currently serves as Finance Director of AIM quoted Inspirit Energy Holdings plc (L.INSP), and financial services firm Global Investment strategy UK Limited and was Finance Director of a media quoted company for a period of 5 years until July 2012.
 Nilesh has over 20 years of experience including senior financial roles in divisions of both Universal Music Group and Sanctuary Group Plc.
 He served as a Finance Director for an independent record label that expanded into the US.
 Nilesh is a qualified accountant and holds a degree in finance.